AfricArxiv/hub-and-search-portal/README.md

 # platform-dev
-developing the AfricArXiv repository platform from scratch
+**developing an AfricArXiv preprint repository platform from scratch**

 The platform and repo database should be self hosted in various partner institutions with regular (weekly) mirror backup on a decentralized structure (blockchain?)